 Parent/Guardian Affinity Groups

-Affinity groups at OES are designed to support families whose children’s identities have been underrepresented or marginalized, and to increase families’ sense of belonging in the community by providing spaces for renewal, dialogue, reflection, and action.
+Affinity groups at OES are designed to support families whose identities have been underrepresented or marginalized and to increase families’ sense of belonging in the community by providing spaces for renewal, dialogue, reflection, and action.

-These groups offer caregivers the opportunity to discuss their individual experiences among a peer group that shares a common identity.
+These groups offer caregivers the opportunity to discuss their experiences with peers who share a common identity.
 Parents and guardians develop self-awareness and cultural knowledge, problem-solve social interactions, and build communities of support.
-The groups are facilitated by two to three parent facilitators and supported by the Director for Equity & Inclusion.
+The groups are facilitated by two to three parents and supported by the Director for Equity & Inclusion.
 At OES, our affinity groups are open to all members of the community.

 Mishpacha: Parent/Guardian Affinity Group for Jewish Families